grint/hangman-game/README.md

 * the word/phrase is guessed (all letters are revealed) – WINNER or,
 * all the parts of the hangman are displayed – LOSER

-The final score will be calculated based on the rest lives: 10 * lives and addad to the total user's score.
+The final score will be calculated based on the rest user's lives: 10 * lives, and added to the total user's score.

 ![Game Screenshot](https://github.com/grint/hangman-game/blob/master/src/img/game_screenshot.png)